-A fluctuation in fuel prices may adversely affect our charter rates for time charters and our cost structure for voyage charters and COAs.
+A fluctuation in fuel prices may adversely affect our charter rates for time charters and our cost structure for voyage charters and COAs

 The price and supply of bunker fuel are unpredictable and fluctuate based on events outside our control, including geopolitical developments, supply and demand for oil, actions by members of the Organization of the Petroleum Exporting Countries and other oil and gas producers, war and unrest in oil producing countries and regions, regional production patterns and environmental concerns and regulations.
 A significant portion of our revenues are generated by time charters, the terms of which require our customers to incur the cost of bunker fuel.
-The price of bunker fuel decreased substantially towards the end of 2014.
+During 2015 fuel prices declined to their lowest levels since 2005.
+Bunker fuel prices have continued to decline in 2016.
 However, if the fuel price increases our customers may be less willing in the future to enter into charters under which they bear the full risk of price increases or may shorten the periods for which they are willing to make such commitments.
 Under voyage charters and COAs, we bear the cost of bunker fuel used to power our vessels.
 In the future, we may experience an increase in bunker fuel prices that would correspondingly increase our voyage expenses under each of our voyages charters and COAs, which would adversely affect our profitability.